Life As a Market Research Analyst or Marketing Specialist

 - Marketing Associate

-In 2016, there was an estimated number of 595,400 jobs in the United States for Market Research Analyst or Marketing Specialist.
+There were about 595,400 jobs for Market Research Analyst or Marketing Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 138,300 new jobs for Market Research Analyst or Marketing Specialist by 2026.
-The BLS estimates 77,100 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 77,100 job openings in this field each year.

 The states with the most job growth for Market Analyst are Utah, Nevada, and Washington.
 Watch out if you plan on working in Alaska, Maryland, or Maine.
 These states have the worst job growth for this type of profession.